310mc/https-310mc.github.io-tl/source/_posts/aquarium/aquarium_together.md

 Thus neither I, Shinkai-kun, nor Hibiki-kun would ever scorn anyone.

-The other two from the Five Eccentrics narrowly remain within the fabric of humanity, so they may not have the same feelings as we do towards humans.
+The other two from the Five Eccentrics narrowly remain within the fabric of humanity, so they may not have the same feelings as we do towards humans, however.

-But perhaps they deny out of love, as well.
-I would not know something like that though.
+Perhaps one denies out of love, as well.
+I would not know for sure, though.
 {% endbubble %}

 {% bubble Madara %}
-Hahaha, you're getting really sleepy, aren't you?
-Your words are starting to sound really jumbled, y'know?
+Hahaha, you're getting reaaally sleepy, aren't you?
+Your words are starting to sound reaaally jumbled, y'know?
 {% endbubble %}

 {% bubble Rei %}
-It is because it is midday… This is the time for vampires to sleep… Also, you are much too energetic, so talking to you tires me immediately.
+It is because it is midday; this is the time for vampires to sleep… Also, you are much too energetic, so talking to you tires me immensely.
 {% endbubble %}

 <div toc>